SpeedBird789/warehouse-client-A11/README.md

 * Hubs shows some of the international branches that the company operates from.
 * About section is a short introduction of the company (it doesn't exist irl); nothing too serious here.
 * Blogs section displays 3 web-dev related questions and their answers.
 This however is just for my practice and isn't necessarily related to this project.
-* Example works section shows some of the latest clicks the spotter has taken from around the globe, acting as a portfolio.

 ## Some of the tools used in this project are:
 1) React Router